1SpatialGroupLtd/1Integrate-Rules-Actions-in-Transportation/1IntegrateForArcGIS/Essential Geometry Checks/README.md

 Checks for two features within the same class (aka Feature Class) that has the same geometry.

 ### Rule Syntax
-Check for objects ALL that there are no objects ALL2 for which :ALL2.geometry equals :ALL.geometry and class(:ALL2) equals class(:ALL) and :ALL2 does not equal :ALL
+Check for objects ALL that there are no objects ALL2 for which :ALL2.geometry equals :ALL.geometry and class(:ALL2) equals class(:ALL) and :ALL2 does not equal :ALL.
 ![Alt text](img/DuplicateFeaturesRule.png?raw=true "Duplicate Feature Rule Screenshot")

 ### Report Action Syntax
 Reports on a feature that has a duplicate geometry.
-Action for all objects ALL: If it is the case that :ALL.geometry is not equal to null then let dupfeatgeom = :ALL.geometry and then report on get_point(dupfeatgeom)
+Action for all objects ALL: if it is the case that :ALL.geometry is not equal to null then let dupfeatgeom = :ALL.geometry and then report on get_point(dupfeatgeom).
 ![Alt text](img/DuplicateFeaturesReportAction.png?raw=true "Duplicate Feature Report Action Screenshot")